IGELsociety/IGEL_website/content/events/event-IGEL2027.md

 ## Organisation

-The 2027 IGEL conference is organized by the following IGEL-associated scholars
+The 2027 IGEL conference is organized by:

 -  Moniek Kuijpers, Ph.D., Assistant Professor at the University of Basel's Digital Humanities Lab.
 -  Antonia Vogler, PhD candidate at the University of Basel's Digital Humanities Lab.